udu-games/UDU_SDK_package/README.md

 3. Drag and drop the `Console_Manager` into your scene

 ***Note:*** *You can customise the `AndroidManifest` according to your specific needs by editing the `<uses-permission>` lines.
 Add or remove permissions as required for your application.*

-### Known issues
-* Import SDK from package manager using .git url.
-Error `no git executable was found`.

-  **Issue:** git installation is installed on a different drive to the Unity Hub installation.

-  **Fix:** Install git on the same drive as the Unity Hub installation.

 ## Guides & References